JanGorman/MapleBacon/README.md

 <p align="center"><img src="https://dl.dropboxusercontent.com/u/512759/MapleBacon.png" height="210"/></p>

 MapleBacon is a Swift image download and caching library.
+It is not currently in active development.

 ## Requirements